LUU Color Center

 1. With your walls prepared, lay a flattened corrugated box on the floor, its padded surface will protect the floor and soak up any drips better than polythene sheets.
 Set out your tools, then open the paint and give it a good stir (all the way to the bottom of the can.
 This is especially important in older cans of paint).

 2. You will begin with the 'cutting-in' - the careful painting of the edges of the wall(s), which you won't be able to do accurately with a roller or bigger brush.
-Decant just an inch or so of paint into a paint bucket, or a similar, easy-to-handle container. |
+Decant just an inch or so of paint into a paint bucket, or a similar, easy-to-handle container.

-TIPPrice the lid off the can all the way around it rather than in one place.
-The spoon end of a teaspoon works really well, and the handle end is useful for removing metal transportation clips. |
+Price the lid off the can all the way around it rather than in one place.
+The spoon end of a teaspoon works really well, and the handle end is useful for removing metal transportation clips.

 3. Load a one or two inch straight-edge brush.
 Only dip the bristles half-way into the paint, you don't want to get any into the ferrule (the metal sleeve that holds the bristles).
 Clear excess paint from the sides of the brush by dragging them lightly over the lip of the container.
-4. Working from the ceiling down, paint o two or three inch frome around oil the edges of the wall Paint the corners, edges of the baseboard and around windows, doors, light fixtures, sockets and switch plates. |

 5. Radiators are difficult to remove from walls during decoration.
 Protect them with a dustsheet or similar and paint behind them, as far down the wall as you can, bearing in mind that you can see the wall through column radiators.
 A long-handled mini roller can help with this.